 If you were hurt on Newark public property, there are two deadlines you have to meet to file a claim against the city.
 First, you must file a notice of claim within 90 days of the injury date.
 This deadline is extremely strict, and missing it could permanently void any legal claim you have to pursue damages.
 Once the government has received the notice, there is a six-month waiting period.
 After the waiting period, the standard two-year time limit for personal injury lawsuits applies.

-File a Premises Liability Claim with an Attorney from Brach Eichler Injury Lawyers
+Contact a Newark Premises Liability Lawyer from Brach Eichler Injury Lawyers

 A single bad accident can completely derail your life, causing permanent and disabling injuries.
 You shouldn’t be left to deal with the consequences alone, especially when your injuries were not your fault.
 Brach Eichler Injury Lawyers has the strength and tenacity to stand up for your rights and well-being.
-We have extensive experience working on premises liability claims and have a thorough knowledge of systems governing landowner responsibility.
-Our personal injury attorneys promise to utilize every advantage and resource at hand to secure a satisfactory resolution to your case.
+We have a thorough knowledge of New Jersey premises liability law and systems governing landowner responsibility.
+Our attorneys promise to utilize every advantage and resource at hand to secure a satisfactory resolution to your premises liability case.

-Contact our offices online or call (973) 364-8300 today to schedule a case consultation with a Newark premises liability attorney.
+Contact our offices online or call (973) 364-8300 today to schedule a free consultation with a Newark premises liability attorney.
 We have several offices around New Jersey and can find an appointment location convenient for you.
-When you meet with us, we’ll discuss the circumstances surrounding the accident that injured you and help you understand your legal options for pursuing the justice and compensation you deserve.
+When you meet with our legal team, we’ll discuss the circumstances surrounding the premises liability incident.
+We are here to provide trusted legal representation for pursuing the maximum compensation you deserve.

 Contact Your New Jersey Personal Injury Attorneys